liudonghua123/pkg/README.md

 > [!IMPORTANT]
 > `pkg` has been deprecated with `5.8.1` as the last release.
 There are a number of successful forked versions of `pkg` already with various feature additions.
 Further, we’re excited about Node.js 21’s support for [single executable applications](https://nodejs.org/api/single-executable-applications.html).
 Thank you for the support and contributions over the years.
 The repository will remain open and archived.

+**This project [@liudonghua123/pkg](https://github.com/liudonghua123/pkg/) adds node v20 support, needs to use with [@liudonghua123/pkg-fetch](https://github.com/liudonghua123/pkg-fetch/) internally (the dependence is linked and no need to install [@liudonghua123/pkg-fetch](https://github.com/liudonghua123/pkg-fetch/) manually)**

+**_I have also started a similar project on https://github.com/liudonghua123/node-sea which use offcial [single executable applications](https://nodejs.org/api/single-executable-applications.html) feature.
+Just try it as easy as `npm i -g @liudonghua123/node-sea && node-sea -h`._**

 This command line interface enables you to package your Node.js project into an executable that can be run even on devices without Node.js installed.

 ## Use Cases